-It’s possible to grow maranta plants from seed.
+It’s possible to grow prayer plants from seed.
 The problem?
 It’s devilishly hard to locate prayer plant seeds.

-While not impossible, the biggest drawback is that maranta plants rarely flower indoors.
-Without flowering, they don’t produce the seed you’d need to propagate.
+While not impossible, the biggest drawback is that prayer plants rarely flower indoors.
+Without flowering, they don’t produce the seed you’d need to propagate prayer plant.

 If you have the luck to live in their natural environment, you can collect seed from the flowers once they fade.
 Sow your seed in moist growing medium that’s between 55-65 degrees in temperature.

-Much as you would with cuttings, you will need to harden off your plants to less-humid conditions.
+Much as you would with prayer plant cuttings, you will need to harden off your prayer plants to less-humid conditions.
 As they develop, you can increase the exposure to your normal air over time.
-This allows the plants to adapt at their own pace.
+This allows the prayer plants to adapt at their own pace.

-As you can see, prayer plant propagation is surprisingly easy.
-I prefer to work from cuttings, but separating slips works very well too.
+The ways to propagate prayer plants are surprisingly easy.
+I prefer to work from stem cuttings, but separating slips works very well too.
 And if you’ve got access to maranta seeds, starting them that way is also an option!
 There’s plenty of choices out there.